JJ1LFO/Arduino_CW_Decoder_mod/README.md

 This program is a modified version of "OZ1JHM CW Decoder VER 1.01", originally developed by Hjalmar Skovholm Hansen OZ1JHM.
-These modifications were made by Sho Ikeda (JJ1LFO) on Sep.
+These modifications were made by JJ1LFO@jarl.com on Sep.
 15th 2024.
 Modifications:

 - Supports Grove - OLED Display 0.96" (SSD1315)